JormungandAI/Jormungand/README.md

 ## Getting Started

-To begin working with the Jormunand project, follow these steps:
+To begin working with the Jormungand project, follow these steps:

 1. **Environment Setup**:
    - Ensure Python 3.8 or later is installed on your system.